 The Roman Catholic Diocese of Columbus also announced on its website, and in its publication The Catholic Times, that it is creating a task force to review practices related to sexual abuse.

 Advocates are also calling for names to be added and for more information about the listed priests to be included.
 Specifically, they would like to see the priest’s assignment history in the diocese and their current location if they are not deceased.

 The entire article can be viewed here.

-If you or a loved one were a victim of Catholic sex abuse, then contact our firm today.
-You can visit our Catholic Church Sexual Abuse Lawyers website for more information or call us now at 1-800-941-7209 for a FREE and PRIVATE consultation.
+If you or a loved one were a victim of sexual abuse within the Diocese of Columbus or any other Ohio diocese, contact our firm today.
+Our firm handles Ohio sexual abuse lawsuits and can help you understand how long you have to file a clergy abuse claim in the state of Ohio.
+Call us now at 1-800-941-7209 for a FREE and PRIVATE consultation.
 Don’t wait; your time to file a claim may be limited.